Stroud tenant voice provides a range of opportunities for you to tell us your views and help us improve our services.

 Do look out for more dates and details of forthcoming resident involvement events on our Facebook page SDC Housing, too.

-Email: firstname.lastname@example.org or ring 01453 754164 to book a place at the next Conversation Café detailed below.
+Email: firstname.lastname@example.org or ring 01453 754164 to find out when the next Conversation Cafés are planned.

 So that we can include as many tenants as possible in our consultations on the design and delivery of our services to you, we are planning a programme of digital consultation through social media.
 As a 24/7 communication tool, social media gives those of you with busy lives or limited access to transport an opportunity to have your say at your convenience.
 In the meantime, we use our SDC Housing Facebook page to keep you up-to-date with our news.
 If you 'like us' you will be able to follow our news feed.